 - If you have an allergy to foam, we recommend using the HTC Vive or HP.

 - Subtitles and closed captions are not currently available for these VR experiences.

-- We do not recommend VR with those with a history of seizures, severe migraines or vertigo/balance differences.
+- We do not recommend VR for those with a history of seizures, severe migraines, or vertigo/balance differences.